Hungarian orthography: Coordination

 As far as repeated words are concerned, they are normally written separately (with a comma), but a hyphen is used if their connection is more than occasional (e.g. ki 'who' but ki-ki 'everyone').
 If a word is repeated with a different suffix or postposition, the words are written separately (napról napra 'day by day', lit. 'from day to day'), except if an element only exists in this phrase, in which case the words are written with a hyphen (régi 'old' réges-régi 'ancient old').

 Coordinated words are normally written separately (with a comma).
-If the meaning of the result is different from that of the two words together, but both elements take suffixes, they are written with a hyphen (e.g. süt-főz 'cook', consisting of words referring to cooking in the oven and cooking in water, sütnek-főznek 'they cook').
+If the meaning of the result is different from that of the two words together, but both elements take suffixes, they are written with a hyphen (e.g. süt-főz 'cook', consisting of words referring to frying/roasting/baking versus cooking in water, sütnek-főznek 'they cook').
 A hyphen is needed in cases when a phrase is only used with certain suffixes.
 Connections of words which are completely fused and thus take suffixes only at the end of the second element are written as one word (e.g. búbánat 'sorrow and grief', búbánatos 'stricken with sorrow and grief').
 However, there are phrases that only take suffixes at the end but their elements are still connected with a hyphen, as when words are contrasted (e.g. édes-bús 'bittersweet').
 Certain phrases can be suffixed either at the end of both elements or only at the end of the second element (e.g. hírnév 'fame': hírneve or híre-neve 'his/her/its fame').